-Albion College Off-Campus Programs (OCP) grant: Grants of up to $1,500 are awarded to students demonstrating financial need.
+Grants of up to $1,500 are awarded to students demonstrating financial need.
 (Please check with the Office of Financial Aid to determine your eligibility.)
 Applications for these competitive awards are also weighted by other factors such as program location (domestic or abroad), whether off-campus study is a requirement of the student's major, grade point average, and the quality of the application essay.
-Please do not submit your OCP application essay.
-Grant applications for the 2015 spring semester are due on Monday, November 10th by 5 p.m.
+Please do not submit the same essay that you wrote for your off-campus program application.
+Grant applications for 2017 Fall or Academic Year are due on Monday, April 10 by 5 p.m.

 For more information, visit the FACC-Michigan website:

 These grants offer recipients of these prestigious scholarships the opportunity to apply for additional financial support.
 20 grants of $1,000 each will be offered every fall and spring semester, and 20 grants of $500 each will be offered for summer programs.

 Eligibility: Must be a current recipient of a Boren or Gilman Scholarship (for the same semester or year of study abroad experience); Attend a college or university that is a Member or Associate Member of the IES Abroad Consortium and the home school must have a policy of transferring at least 75% of institutional aid for study abroad; Be accepted to and participate in an IES Abroad standard program (customized programs are not eligible for this scholarship)

 Requirements: Submit the IES Abroad Boren and Gilman Scholarship Support Grant Application; Include a copy of the official notification from the Boren or Gilman Scholarship agency; Submit an essay of no more than 500 words explaining how your study abroad experience will complement your academic and personal goals and how the Boren or Gilman Scholarship will help facilitate this